 - Back to Education Programme

 - Benefit and contribution years for social welfare purposes

 - Blind Welfare Allowance

 - Claiming an extra half-rate social welfare payment

 The National Advocacy Service provides independent, confidential and free advocacy for people with disabilities.
 Advocates can help you to claim your entitlements and access services.

-You can find contact details for advocates through the Citizens Information find an address service.
+You can find contact details for the Citizens Information through their find an address service.